argwip/aviatrix/README.md

 # aviatrix

+### Description

-Deploy Aviatrix Controller, Copilot in the different cloud providers
+Deploy Aviatrix Controller, Copilot in the different cloud providers (AWS, Azure).
+Just update the vars and you should be good to go